Leicester Tigers: Premiership play-offs

-In 2014 Leicester finished third and lost, 21–20, to Northampton in the semi-final at Franklin's Gardens.
-In 2015 Leicester finished third and lost to Bath, 47–10, in the semi-finals.
-In 2016 Leicester finished fourth and travelled to Allianz Park where they lost to Saracens, 44–17.
-In 2017 Leicester finished fourth and faced Wasps at the Ricoh Arena, losing 21–20.
+In 2014, Leicester finished third and lost, 21–20, to Northampton in the semi-final at Franklin's Gardens.
+In 2015, Leicester finished third and lost to Bath, 47–10, in the semi-finals.
+In 2016, Leicester finished fourth and travelled to Allianz Park where they lost to Saracens, 44–17.
+In 2017, Leicester finished fourth and faced Wasps at the Ricoh Arena, losing 21–20.

-After a four-year spell of missing the play offs Leicester returned to the play offs in 2022 after finishing the regular season top.
-In the semi-final they beat Northampton Saints 27–14.
-In the final they faced Saracens, Freddie Burns scored an 80th minute drop goal to win the final 15–12 and seal Leicester's 11th English Championship.
+After a four-year spell of missing the play offs, Leicester returned to the play offs in 2022 after finishing the regular season top.
+In the semi-final, they beat Northampton Saints 27–14.
+In the final, they faced Saracens, Freddie Burns scored an 80th minute drop goal to win the final 15–12 and seal Leicester's 11th English Championship.

-The next season in 2023 Leicester finished third and lost to Sale Sharks, 21–13, after travelling to the AJ Bell Stadium in Salford.
+In the 2023 season, Leicester finished third and lost to Sale Sharks, 21–13, after travelling to the AJ Bell Stadium in Salford.
 Tigers faced Sale again in 2025 semi-finals, this time at Welford Road.
-Tigers won 21-16, Izaia Perese scoring the winning try with his first touch breaking from 40 meters out.
-In the final they played Bath, losing 23–21 after a string of controversial penalty decisions against Leicester.
+Tigers won 21–16, Izaia Perese scoring the winning try with his first touch breaking from 40 meters out.
+In the final, they played Bath, losing 23–21 after a string of controversial penalty decisions against Leicester.
+In 2025–26, Leicester lost on the final day of the season to finish 4th and travelled to Northampton, where they lost 45-31.